Graphical combinatorics and a distributive law for modular operads: Modular operads with unit

-In particular, to compute the image of $[\X, \beta] \in \Tp^2 S_*$ under the multiplication $\mup (S_*) \colon \Tp^2 S_* \to \Tp S_*$, it is sufficient to chose a non-degenerate graph of graphs and quotient by similarity at the end. \begin{rmk} There is also a distributive law for composing $\DD$ and $\TT$ in the other direction $DT \Rightarrow TD$.
+\begin{rmk} There is also a distributive law $DT \Rightarrow TD$.
 Algebras for the composite monad $\TT\DD$ are just the cofibred coproducts of algebras for $\DD$ and $\TT$.
 There is no further relationship between the two structures.
 (See also \cref{ex: category composite}.)

 \end{rmk}